jweir211/LittleGreenWebApp/README.md

 Distribution of Tasks*

-Jack: CSS, Speaking to the Little Green Larder to get recipe's etc, Homepage, Write Product Pitch (with help), help with nav links
+Jack: CSS, Speaking to the Little Green Larder to get recipe's etc, Homepage, Write Product Pitch, nav links, recipe-carousel

-John: Map, Nav Links (with help)
+John: Map, Nav Links

-Jennifer: Recipe Carousel, References

-Jonas: Quiz, Research for feedback for quiz
+Jonas: Quiz, Research for feedback for quiz nav links, product pitch slides (except for map, recipes and homepage)

 *These tasks are only provisional as of now.
 If more work comes up then will change

+msg from jack - could not seem to remove all-references from navbar in links.html despite removing lines and pushing. could be github pages playing up. no time left to fix.